James-D-Wood/blog-api/README.md

 ## Brainstorming - API Spec

-This is my "top-down" method for modeling the problem.
+To show a bit of my thought process and prework - this is my "top-down" approach to modeling the problem.

 ### Login